Invokana Lawsuit Attorney

-Invokana increases the risk of amputations.
+Invokana increases the risk of amputations and may also increase the risk of ketoacidosis, potentially fatal kidney failure.
 On May 16, 2017, the U.S. FDA confirmed that a black-box warning must be included in the Invokana label.
 The revised label will state that Invokana raises the risk of people needing to have their legs or feet amputated.
-Invokana also appears to increase the risk of ketoacidosis, potentially fatal kidney failure.

 Invokana Linked to Amputations

 On May 18, 2016, the FDA first announced Invokana and Invokamet are linked to amputations.
 The agency had announced May 15, 2015 that it was investigating reports of some type 2 diabetes drugs – including Invokana and Invokamet – for causing a serious medical condition known as ketoacidosis.